-Colorado Encyclopedia Workflow
+Colorado Encyclopedia Text Workflow

-Editorial Phase I – Section Editors
+Section Editors

+Section Editor receives notice from the Editorial Assistant that a new submission is available on the Colorado Encyclopedia website.

-Section Editor solicits and receives the article from the author.
+Section Editor downloads the article and pastes image titles and captions into the document (see “Accessing Encyclopedia Submissions” form).

-Section Editor fact checks the article and ensures it complies with the contributors’ guidelines.
+Section Editor fact-checks the article and captions, ensuring both comply with the contributor guidelines.
 The article fits one of two categories:

 The article has a few errors that can be corrected by the Section Editor.
 The Section Editor makes the necessary changes and uploads the article to Submittable.

 The article requires large-scale revisions by the author.
-The Section Editor emails the requested changes and contact information for the author to the Editorial Assistant.
+The Section Editor emails the requested changes to the author, receives the updated article, and uploads it to Submittable.

-The Editorial Assistant emails the requested changes to the author.

-The Editorial Assistant receives the revised article and emails it to the Section Editor for approval.

-If the article is approved, the Section Editor fact checks and uploads the article to Submittable.

-If it is not approved, the Section Editor repeats steps 2b-4.

-Editorial Phase II – Editor-in-Chief
+Editor-in-Chief

 The Editor-in-Chief will review the article on Submittable.
 The article will fit one of two categories: